List of characters in The Lego Movie franchise: Princess Unikitty

-Benny the Spaceman
+Benny

-Benny (voiced by Charlie Day in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie: 4D – A New Adventure and Lego Dimensions, Mark Silverman in The Lego Movie Videogame) is a blue "1980-something space guy" with a damaged space helmet and worn-off chest printing who loves to build blue classic-style Lego spaceships.
+Benny (voiced by Charlie Day in The Lego Movie, The Lego Movie 2: The Second Part, The Lego Movie: 4D – A New Adventure and Lego Dimensions, Mark Silverman in The Lego Movie Videogame, and Jon Luke Thomas in The Lego Movie 2 Videogame) is a blue "1980-something space guy" with a damaged space helmet and worn-off chest printing who loves to build blue classic-style Lego spaceships.
 He's also a Master Builder and helps Emmet to save the Lego World.

 While attending a meeting with the Master Builders at Cloud Cuckoo Land, Benny was among those who join Emmet in the escape from the Super Secret Police.
 Both times in Cloud Cuckoo Land and on MetalBeard's ship, he tried to build a spaceship only to have his plans cancelled.
 During the escape from the Octan Tower upon Bad Cop approving the idea, Benny is finally able to make a spaceship which the others use to make their way back to Bricksburg.